Har-2208/frontend/README.md

-# Student - Admin Portal - Frontend
+# Student - Admin Portal - frontend

 A web application that connects students with opportunities through an intuitive student-admin portal interface